apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 ### Discussion questions
 - Why are we building this dashboard/data visualisation?
+- What are we trying to accomplish with this dashboard?
+- What does a successful outcome of using the dashboard look like?

 ## Goals
 > to design an effetive dashbard, we must get into the clients' minds and examine the mental models for the activities that the dashboard will help them monitor.